Benefits & Techniques of Lymphatic drainage massage

 Beyonce and Selena Gomez have brought lymphatic facials to the forefront of the beauty profession with their healthy, glowing skin that is simply timeless.

-What ailments can lymphatic drainage massage support?
+What ailments can Manual Lymphatic Drainage massage support?

 This massage has been known to relieve the symptoms of many conditions.
 It is often recommended as part of a wider care plan for people who are being treated for breast cancer.
 It is particularly helpful for women who have had the lymph nodes removed from their chest following breast cancer.
 Cancer of the breast can occasionally have cells break off that will get into the lymph nodes.
 Once this happens they must be removed.
 Lymphatic drainage can then be used to support the system and prevent or reduce swelling from lymphoedema.